-A pupil must not be allowed to participate in a school visit unless an appropriate consent form has been signed by his/her parents/guardian and returned to school.
+A pupil must not be allowed to participate in a school visit unless an appropriate consent form has been returned to school via email.

-Parents are asked to sign a blanket consent form at the start of each year.
-This may be used to cover local visits such as those that will take place during day and evening times under the supervision of school staff and it may be appropriate for school sports fixtures where the school issues information to parents of the specific day-to-day arrangements, for instance by use of fixture lists/homework books etc. When blanket consent forms are used parents need to give permission for pupils to participate in the relevant visit via a permission slip.
+The blanket consent form will be used to cover local visits such as those that will take place during day and evening times under the supervision of school staff and it may be appropriate for school sports fixtures where the school issues information to parents of the specific day-to-day arrangements, for instance by use of fixture lists/homework books etc.